-You've likely stumbled upon these terms in your shopping search over the past few seasons—culottes, gauchos, and palazzo pants.
+You've likely stumbled upon these terms in your shopping search over the past few seasons: culottes, gauchos, and palazzo pants.
 And when you see them, you might wonder how they differ because they have a very similar design.
 They're wide-leg trousers that come in all different colors and fabrics, so why are there three different names for them?

 Culottes, derived from the French word "culot," which means the lower half of a thing, are knee-length trousers that are cut to very closely resemble a skirt.
 When this pant style first came about in the '20s, it was referred to as a "split skirt."
-Look for trousers that land at or slightly below the knee and have a very full bottom—those are culottes.
+Look for trousers that land at or slightly below the knee and have a very full bottom.
+Those are culottes.

-Though the terms culottes and gauchos are often used interchangeably, and to be honest, they are nearly identical in design, the main difference between the two is that gauchos are really more of a cropped pants and don't have quite the fullness of culottes.
+Though the terms culottes and gauchos are often used interchangeably, and to be honest, they are nearly identical in design, the main difference between the two is that gauchos are really more of a cropped pant and don't have quite the fullness of culottes.
 Thus, they look less like a skirt and more like, well, wide-leg pants.